 - Face wash, moisturizer, deodorant, toothbrush and toothpaste – to help me feel like a decent person when I wake up.

-I kept my kit in a reusable shopping back in my carry-on bag, so it was easy to access when I needed it.
+I kept my kit in a reusable shopping bag in my carry-on, making it easy to access when I needed it.

 Sometimes Splurging is Good